Marks the starting point of a database level transaction.

 - The modifications are committed via the Session.ExplicitCommitTransaction method.

 - The modifications are discarded via the Session.ExplicitRollbackTransaction method or by disposing of Session.

-In a session, you need to use the ExplicitBeginTransaction method, in combination with the Session.BeginTrackingChanges method, that allows for tracking changes made to persistent objects within the opened explicit transaction.
-Units of work provide this capability out of the box, so to simplify tracking changes you may consider using them.
-In addition, you can simplify the management of explicit transactions, by means of explicit units of work.
+In a session, you need to use the ExplicitBeginTransaction method, in combination with the Session.BeginTrackingChanges method, that allows for tracking changes made to persistent objects within the opened database level transaction.
+UnitOfWork provides this capability out of the box, so to simplify tracking changes, you may consider using.
+In addition, you can simplify the management of database level transaction, by means of ExplicitUnitOfWork.

-The ExplicitBeginTransaction method throws an exception, if an explicit transaction has already been started.
+The ExplicitBeginTransaction method throws an exception, if a database level transaction has already been started.